eclipse/transformer/maven-plugins/transformer-maven-plugin/README.md

 # transformer-maven-plugin

-The Eclipse Transformer Maven Plugin provides a means to use the Transformer in a maven build.
+The Eclipse Transformer Maven Plugin provides a means to use the Transformer in a Maven build.

 This plugin contains the following goals: